usc-isi-i2/kgtk/docs/import/import_wikidata.md

-This command will import Wikidata into KGTK format and generates 3 files.
+This command will import a Wikidata dump in json format (compressed in gzip or bz2) into KGTK format,  generating 3 files:

 - A nodes file containing all Qnodes and Pnodes in Wikidata
 - An edges file containing all the statements in Wikidata